dilanbhalla/security-advisories/reviews/harp-498.md

 SPDX-License-Identifier: CC-BY-4.0
 ---
 ### Summary
-*Information Exposure Through Directory Listing*<br><br>No fix is currently available for this vulnerability.
+*Information Exposure Through Directory Listing*<br><br>Recommendation: No fix is currently available for this vulnerability.
 It is our recommendation to not install or use this module at this time.
 ### Details
 [harp] File access even when they have been set to be ignored.
 <br><br>• Affected Versions: <=0.29.0